How to Remove Smoke Smell from Car

 The length of time that cigarette smoke can last in the air will depend on how much smoke was released into the air, how small the environment is, and the duration of time in which the smoking has occurred in this space.
 Typically, however, smoke will last in the air for several hours after somebody smokes, and can become embedded into the fabric that is exposed to the smoke like car seats, floorboards, dashboards, headliner etc.

-If you have finally had enough of that nauseating smell of cigarette smoke in your car than it may be time to start using odor elimination methods in the environment to expel the cigarette smell.
+If you have finally had enough of that nauseating smell of cigarette smoke in your car then it may be time to start using odor elimination methods in the environment to expel the cigarette smell.
 There are several different methods that are used to eliminate odors from a car, particularly smoke smell that is ingrained into the fabric of the interior of the car and trapped in the air vents.
-As we discussed earlier, some of the most popular methods to removing smoke smell from a car includes charcoal odor absorbers, car air fresheners, baking soda, car detailing, and even the use of non-toxic odor eliminating products to eradicate the cigarette odors in the environment.
+As we discussed earlier, some of the most popular methods to removing smoke smell from a car include charcoal odor absorbers, car air fresheners, baking soda, car detailing, and even the use of non-toxic odor eliminating products to eradicate the cigarette odors in the environment.
 However, which one works the best for fully removing cigarette smoke smell from your car?

 A popular item that is used heavily for odor absorption is charcoal or activated charcoal.
 Activated charcoal works naturally to absorb odors like vinegar and baking soda and can remove tough odors such as cigarette smoke in a car.
 This technology works by absorbing and trapping odors on a high surface area – where several holes are poked to retain the odors onto.
-Although charcoal will remove odors such as smoke, there is potential risks for this odor to become re-released back into the air overtime as the charcoal becomes full – working counterproductively in the environment.
+Although charcoal will remove odors such as smoke, there are potential risks for this odor to become re-released back into the air over time as the charcoal becomes full – working counterproductively in the environment.

 A car air freshener is considered a quick fix to odors stuck in your car such as cigarette smoke left behind from smokers in this space.
 These car air fresheners for smoke work similar to that of room air fresheners, as they use a fragrant wax or liquid that is strategically placed in the direct path of the airflow in the vehicle – located on the vents.
 The air freshener will disseminate the fragrance throughout the entire car and try to work to shield the putrid smell of smoke.